lpsinger/userguide/procedures/parameter_estimation.rst

 ----------------

-**cWB**, the burst :doc:`search pipeline <searches>`, also performs a rapid localization based on its coherent reconstruction of the gravitational-wave signal using a wavelet basis and the response of the gravitational-wave detector network [#cWBLocalization]_.
-The cWB localization is included in the preliminary alert.
+**cWB**, the burst :doc:`search pipeline <searches>`, also performs a rapid sky localization based on its coherent reconstruction of the gravitational-wave signal using a wavelet basis and the response of the gravitational-wave detector network [#cWBLocalization]_.
+The cWB sky localization is included in the preliminary alert.

-Refined localizations for unmodeled bursts are provided by two algorithms that use the same MCMC and nested sampling methodology as LALInference.
+Refined sky localizations for unmodeled bursts are provided by two algorithms that use the same MCMC and nested sampling methodology as LALInference.
 **LALInference Burst (LIB)** [#oLIB]_ models the signal as a single sinusoidally modulated Gaussian. **BayesWave** [#BayesWave]_ models the signal as a superposition of wavelets and jointly models the background with both a